 See, in states like California and Maine, registry in the state’s medical marijuana registration program is voluntary.
 The 758,607 medical marijuana patients that account for California in the above figure is actually just an estimation from Marijuana Policy Project.
-Actual figures, where available, are collection from states with mandatory registration programs for medical marijuana card holders.
+Actual figures, where available, are collected from states with mandatory registration programs for medical marijuana cardholders.

 Earlier this week we talked about getting a marijuana recommendation.